porterbmoody/balmingilead/content/posts/Joseph Smith and Polygamy.md

 This means God commands us to practice monogamy, 1 wife and 1 husband unless the Lord will "raise up seed unto me".
 What does "raise up seed" mean?"
 An initial thought might be that it means to reproduce and give birth to children within the church to increase the number of church members.

+2. To allow individuals to receive exaltation

+Doctrine and Covenants 132 is a response from God about polygamy.
+God basically outlines the law, principle, and doctrine of polygamy.

+4 For behold, I reveal unto you a new and an everlasting covenant; and if ye abide not that covenant, then are ye damned; for no one can reject this covenant and be permitted to enter into my glory.

+6 And as pertaining to the new and everlasting covenant, it was instituted for the fulness of my glory; and he that receiveth a fulness thereof must and shall abide the law, or he shall be damned, saith the Lord God.

+So another of the possible reasons is to allow members to enter into the everlasting covenant. verse 4 says those who do not enter into that covenant are damned.

+16 Therefore, when they are out of the world they neither marry nor are given in marriage; but are appointed angels in heaven, which angels are ministering servants, to minister for those who are worthy of a far more, and an exceeding, and an eternal weight of glory.

+17 For these angels did not abide my law; therefore, they cannot be enlarged, but remain separately and singly, without exaltation, in their saved condition, to all eternity; and from henceforth are not gods, but are angels of God forever and ever.

+verses 16 and 17 explains that those who do not get married will remain angels of God forever and ever.

+We also read about the story of Helen Mar Kimball saying, "

+In 1843 Apostle Heber C. Kimball had an important talk with his only daughter, fourteen-year-old Helen Mar.
+She wrote: “Without any preliminaries [my Father] asked me if I would believe him if he told me that it was right for married men to take other wives...The first impulse was anger...my sensibilities were painfully touched.
+I felt such a sense of personal injury and displeasure; for to mention such a thing to me I thought altogether unworthy of my father, and as quick as he spoke, I replied to him, short and emphatically, ‘No I wouldn’t!’...This was the first time that I ever openly manifested anger towards him...Then he commenced talking seriously and reasoned and explained the principle, and why it was again to be established upon the earth.
+[This] had a similar effect to a sudden shock of a small earthquake.”

+The next morning Joseph visited the Kimball home.  "[He explained] the principle of Celestial marrage...After which he said to me, ‘If you will take this step, it will ensure your eternal salvation & exaltation and that of your father’s household & all of your kindred.
+This promise was so great that I willingly gave myself to purchase so glorious a reward.
+None but God & his angels could see my mother’s bleeding heart-when Joseph asked her if she was willing...She had witnessed the sufferings of others, who were older & who better understood the step they were taking, & to see her child, who had scarcely seen her fifteenth summer, following in the same thorny path, in her mind she saw the misery which was as sure to come...; but it was all hidden from me.”
+Helen’s mother reluctantly agreed and in May of 1843, Helen married Joseph Smith

+So we can see that Helen Mar Kimball was not excited about marrying Joseph Smith at first, but once the doctrine of celestial marriage was explained to her and the fact that it would "ensure" her eternal salvation, she accepted that it was of God and was the right thing to do, then proceeded to enter into the plural marriage with Joseph Smith.

 ## Other verses

 The word destroy or destroyed is used 11 times in the section: